 E0023 - Certificate Extensions - X509 allows for arbitrary certificate extensions.HTTP-TRANSPORT

-These extensibility points are listed, along with any extensibility points from other sections of this Profile, in
+These extensibility points are listed, along with any extensibility points from other sections of this Profile, in Appendix A.

 Use of HTTPS

 HTTPS is such a useful, widely understood basic security mechanism that the Profile needs to allow it.